 Eeda’s little son Kado, her first and so her most precious, was moving about the plants, playing hide and seek with his friends.
 Or so it seemed.
 The little males were actually mimicking the scene that was unfolding around Goro even as the tribe grazed.

 Two big blackbacks were stealthily closing on Goro, taking advantage of the high green underbrush to disguise their movements.
 They were adolescents so they were only going through the motions, training for a day when they might actually challenge the king.

 But the training was not something to be taken lightly.
-Challenging a 450 pound silverback, even in mock preparation such as this, could be lethal.
+Challenging a four-hundred-and-fifty-pound silverback, even in mock preparation such as this, could be lethal.
 Goro was a giant of muscle and iron-like bone.
 Leaning forward on massive forearms he was a figure of immutable strength.

 Goro had already sensed the approach of the upstarts and grunted his grim amusement.
 The fools were coming downwind, but the mock challenge made the king wonder again about the whereabouts of the giant Tobog for he had not seen or smelled him for many days.
 The prideful blackback was likely angry at the silverback’s insult at Fur-nose’s lair, and was probably seeking solace from his supporters.